Anita Hegerland

-Anita Hegerland (born 3 March 1961 in Sandefjord) is Norway's biggest selling solo artist.
-She is a singer, most known for her childhood career in Scandinavia, Germany, Switzerland, Austria, The Netherlands, Belgium, and Luxembourg, and subsequent vocal contributions to Mike Oldfield's work, among others.
-She is one of Norway's best-selling female artists in history.
+Anita Hegerland (born 3 March 1961) is a Norwegian singer, most known for her childhood career in Scandinavia, Germany, Switzerland, Austria, Netherlands, Belgium, and Luxembourg, and subsequent vocal contributions to Mike Oldfield's work, among others.

+She is Norway's biggest selling solo artist and one of Norway's best-selling female artists in history.
 In 1971, she was, along with Michael Jackson, one of the world's best-selling child singers.
 At age 10, she became Norway's first artist to sell over a million copies.
 She is one of the best-selling solo singers in Norway, with sales of more than 7 million albums and singles.
 Her songs have been released on nearly 30 million albums worldwide, most of which are with Roy Black and Mike Oldfield.